shnuprofile/OperatingPlatforms/README.md

 Working through this Software Design Document (SDD) helped reinforce how essential it is to build a strong technical foundation **before** writing a single line of code.
 By evaluating operating system platforms, memory and storage needs, and system architecture first, I was able to design a scalable environment that supports both development and production needs.

-One of the most helpful aspects was documenting environment requirements—this gave structure to decisions about deployment pipelines, toolchains, and compatibility between development and runtime environments.
+One of the most helpful aspects was documenting environment requirements.
+This gave structure to decisions about deployment pipelines, toolchains, and compatibility between development and runtime environments.

 ---